googlearchive/observe-js/README.md

 ----------------------------
 The proposed Object.observe() mechanism allows observation of mutations to JavaScript objects.
 It offers the following abilities:

-* Find out when the value of a *data* property changes (changes accessor properties, e.g. getters/setters are not detected -- more on this below).
+* Find out when the value of a *data* property changes (changes accessor properties, e.g. getters/setters are not detected).
 * Find out when an object has new properties added and existing properties deleted.
 * Find out when existing properties are reconfigured.